arun-ks/ScreenSaverSaver/README.md

 ## How does it work ?
 The script will do the following after regular (configurable) intervals to keep the screensaver at bay.
--  move the mouse 10 pixels down & 10 pixels to the right, then return to initial position
+-  Move the mouse 10 pixels down & 10 pixels to the right, then return to initial position
 -  Send key strokes for CRTL+TAB (move to next open program), then CTRL+SHIFT+TAB (move to previous open program)

 If the screen saver has been kept awake for a configurable consecutive iterations, the script will exit.